ShenLab/PreMode/README.md

     conda activate PreMode
     bash scripts/run.new.task.sh PRETRAIN_MODEL_NAME YOUR_TASK_NAME OUTPUT_FOLDER GPU_ID
     ```
+    This should take ~30min on a NVIDIA A40 GPU depending on your data set size.

 4. You'll get a file in the `OUTPUT_FOLDER` named as `YOUR_TASK_NAME.inference.result.csv`.
   + If your `TASK_TYPE` is `GLOF`, then the column `logits` will be the inference results.
-Closer to 0 means GoF, Closer to 1 means LoF.
+Closer to 0 means GoF, closer to 1 means LoF.
   + If your `TASK_TYPE` is `DMS` and `MODE_OF_ACTION_N` is 1, then the column `logits` will be the inference results.
 If your `MODE_OF_ACTION_N` is larger than 1, then you will get multiple columns of `logits.*`, each represent a predicted DMS measurement.